Amsterdam Airport Schipol is continuously investing in technology to improve reliability

 “To effectively deal with our challenges, we created an extensive list of requirements for the monitoring solution.
 Samotics’ SAM4 solution ticked all our boxes: it could provide actionable information about the state of our conveyors, detect faults at least five days before failure, was easy to install and maintain, and was scalable,” says Den Blanken.

-Samotics provided full support to Schiphol in this process, helping to identify the most appropriate equipment to monitor, familiarization with using the SAM4 platform and clear guidance for installation.
-“Because SAM4 installs inside the motor control cabinet, we were able to deploy across a large number of assets at minimal cost,” says Pieter Bakker, a baggage service manager at Schiphol.
-Installation activities could also be performed in a short timeframe without any major infrastructure changes and fitting around Schiphol’s operational procedures.
+Samotics provided full support to Schiphol in this process, helping to identify the most appropriate equipment to monitor, along with training on the SAM4 platform and clear guidance for installation.
+“Because SAM4 installs inside the motor control cabinet, we were able to deploy across a large number of assets at minimal cost,” says Pieter Bakker, baggage Service Manager at Schiphol.
+Installation activities could also be performed in a short timeframe without any major infrastructure changes and fitted around Schiphol’s operational procedures.

-Once SAM4’s IoT hardware was installed, the system began collecting continuous high-quality data, which was processed on Samotics’ AI-driven analytics platform.
-It took about four weeks to develop individual models for the monitored assets via an automated learning cycle.
-Once the learning stage was completed, SAM4 was ready to detect upcoming failures around the clock.
+Once the SAM4 IoT hardware was installed, a continuous flow of high-quality data was processed on Samotics’ analytics platform.
+It took four weeks to complete the automated learning cycle for each monitored asset.
+After this learning stage, SAM4 was ready to detect developing failures around the clock.

-During the 12-month trial period, SAM4 achieved a perfect score, detecting 9 developing faults well in advance and missing none.
-Samotics performed regular milestone reviews with Schiphol during this trial period to help optimize the use of the analytics platform.
+During an initial 12-month trial period, SAM4 achieved a perfect score, detecting 9 developing faults well in advance and missing zero known faults.
+Samotics performed regular milestone reviews with Schiphol during this trial period to optimise the use of the analytics platform.

 Whats’ Next

 “SAM4 has proven to be accurate, reliable and easy to use,” Schiphol’s Wever says.
 “Based on the results of the trial period, we’re expanding SAM4 across our production system.
 Over the next couple of months, we’ll work with Samotics to deploy SAM4 at scale, while continuing to use SAM4’s insights in our day-to-day operations.”
-With SAM4 having simple installation and implementation procedures, this enabled Samotics to support Schiphol in scaling up in a short timeframe.
+Thanks to SAM4’s straightforward installation and implementation, Samotics has been able to support Schiphol in scaling up the monitoring of its industrial assets quickly.